-Government plans to end the production of caged eggs by 2032 have raised “serious concerns” for the egg industry.
+Government plans to end the production of caged eggs by 2032 will expose the UK to unfair competition from imports and risks moving food production overseas, the egg industry has warned

-The British Egg Industry Council has said the move could undermine farmers and distort the market while delivering “little meaningful benefit for hens”.
+With figures showing imports of lower welfare eggs from Ukraine increased 27,400% last year the British Egg Industry Council said the total ban on caged eggs in the UK would undermine farmers and further distort the market - while delivering “little meaningful benefit for hens”.

 Earlier this week, the government launched two consultations on animal welfare, one to phase out colony systems for egg laying hens by 2032, and another on sheep mutilation practices – castration and tail docking – which cause pain to lambs and are often carried out without pain relief.